nhmnguyet/sql-retail-sales/README.md

 My main tasks included:

-First, I started by normalizing the data, such as correcting column names, handling empty (null) rows, and updating missing information.
+First, I started by normalizing the data, such as correcting column names, handling empty rows, and updating missing information.

 After the data was clean, I proceeded to write queries to solve some simple requirements such as: statistically analyzing sales by product category, finding the highest-spending customers, or classifying work shifts based on sales time.